In 2020, the Market Research Industry Will See Shorter Surveys and the Incorporation of AI into the Data Collection Process.

 It is estimated that 30-50% of surveys are now taken on mobile devices, and yet many survey platforms lack the ability to adjust the questions to be mobile-friendly.
 In other words, the user experience is lacking.
 Have you ever taken a survey on your phone or gone to a website where it clearly is not mobile compatible?
 The font is too big and the website doesn’t automatically resize, and all of these issues create an immense amount of frustration to the user.
 This interaction results in people discontinuing the survey or not even starting it because they are not on a laptop or desktop.
-We will continue to see survey programs and software make a shift towards mobile compatibility or they will run the risk of losing business.
+We will continue to see survey programs and software make a shift towards mobile compatibility or they will run the risk of losing business and customer engagement.

 We are also seeing growing fatigue among respondents with longer surveys.
 Time is valuable and in a “busy” culture, surveys over fifteen minutes see higher dropout rates.
 A way to combat this will be shorter surveys that pop up on websites or on phones after a purchase.
-Some of these will be chatbot interactions which will receive feedback and insights in real-time.
+Some of these will be chatbot interactions which will receive feedback and key market insights in real-time.
 These shorter, micro surveys will make data collection a more automated and seamless process.

-Clients want to hear directly from their consumers.
+Clients and marketing leaders want to hear directly from their consumers.
 While traditional qualitative research can be time-consuming and expensive, other methods to get qualitative feedback have improved significantly.
-Online focus groups allow researchers to speak to more people in a shorter time frame while testing out messages and content all in real-time.
+Online focus groups allow market researchers to speak to more people in a shorter time frame while testing out messages and content all in real-time.
 Respondents can share video responses or record how they are interacting with a website.
 All this information is helpful to clients looking for more of the “color” qualitative research can provide while doing it in a budget-friendly way.
 We will also see a growth in online communities where people can also share open dialogue.
 Respondents can submit video diaries for studies over a certain time frame and it gives researchers more flexibility to adjust or ask to follow up questions during a project.
 These methodologies offer researchers different ways to collect information and to interact with consumers.

 Quantitative research will remain valuable as companies will continue to measure and benchmark awareness, satisfaction, and perceptions.
 Quantitative research can also help measure brand attributes and associations.
 None of these measures are going away, especially as the costs of conducting research continue to decrease and the ability to reach people grows through the use of technology.